Is Marijuana Legal in Kentucky?

 The sale of cannabis containing trace amounts THC and other cannabinoids other than CBD are prohibited in Kentucky.

-The sale or trafficking of fewer than eight ounces (8 oz.), or 226.8 grams, of cannabis is a Class A misdemeanor for a first offense punishable by up to one (1) year in prison and a $500 fine.
+The state has also been strict when it comes to Kentucky marijuana decriminalization.
+Currently, the sale or trafficking of fewer than eight ounces (8 oz.), or 226.8 grams, of cannabis is a Class A misdemeanor for a first offense punishable by up to one (1) year in prison and a $500 fine.
 Subsequent offenses for trafficking or selling less than eight (8) ounces of marijuana are a Class D felony, punishable by imprisonment of up to five (5) years and a fine of up to $10,000.

 Products with trace amounts of other cannabinoids, including THC are prohibited.
 Possession of up to eight ounces (8 oz.), or 226.8 grams, of marijuana can lead to 45 days in jail and a $250 fine, while possession of greater than eight ounces (8 oz.) leads to felony charges that increase in severity with repeat offenses.